Rock Garden, Ryoan-ji: japan-guide.com

 over long sequences.
 I didn't get anywhere.
 Waves, as dynamic sequences,

 are ergodic.
-So I don't think you can build models solely on the nature
+So I don't think you can rely on models built solely on

-of time because most of this kind of thinking Bergson makes is meaningless
+the nature of duration because most of this kind of thinking Bergson

-with respect to the physical world.
-It has significance if you apply
+makes is incomplete with respect to the physical world.
+You also

 The fact that energy propagation is ergodic leads me to think that